adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="1302" data-name="Cipher Suite">

 This field indicates that the server has chosen to use TLS_AES_256_GCM_SHA384 as the cipher suite for this session.
+This means that messages will be encrypted using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), and all operations involving cryptographic hashes will use [SHA-384](https://en.wikipedia.org/wiki/SHA-2).

 </div>
 <div class="segment" data-hex="00" data-name="Legacy Compression Methods">